benbraou/flex-layout-wiki/Custom-Breakpoints.md

 #### (2) Extra Aliases

-If your requirements need to support additional aliases/mediaQueries that support orientation (e.g. landascape, portraint), specific devices (kindle tablets, ipads, iphones, apple watch, etc.)... developers may either:
+If project features have requirements to support additional aliases/mediaQueries for orientation (e.g. landascape, portraint), or specific devices (kindle tablets, ipads, iphones, apple watch, etc.)... then developers may need to either:

 *  modify the `mediaQuery` ranges (as shown above), or
-*  add additional aliases and selectors
+*  add additional aliases and selectors (as shown below)

 <br/>